appbricks/cloud-builder-cli/README.md

   Configuration input saved
   ```

-  > When you are prompted for a particular input the `TAB` key will let you to cycle through the list of possible inputs sourced from the environment or an input list of valid values (i.e. cloud regions).
+  > When you are prompted for a particular input the `TAB` key will let you cycle through the list of possible inputs sourced from the environment or an input list of valid values (i.e. cloud regions).

 ### Configuring Recipes

 Recipes like the default `sandbox` recipe come with pre-configured defaults.
-For example by default it will deploy a sandbox virtual private cloud (VPC) with an OpenVPN service which will route traffic between the DMZ, Admin network and Internet.
+For example, by default it will deploy a sandbox virtual private cloud (VPC) with an OpenVPN service which will route traffic between the DMZ, Admin network and Internet.
 Once logged in to the VPN it will tunnel all traffic to the internet from your device via the VPC's DMZ.

+> The sandbox is a useful alternative to having your own dedicated free VPN server rather than subscribing to a hosted VPN provider like [ExpressVPN](https://www.expressvpn.com/).
+Having you own VPN server will ensure greater levels of privacy and anonymity as well as performance issues on overloaded servers that are being shared by many users concurrently.
+The 'ovpn-x' is a special deployment of an OpenVPN bastion instance that runs a proxy that will mask OpenVPN traffic to bypass DPI routers that block VPN traffic at your internet service provider.

 * To list the available recipes that can be deployed to your cloud account run the following command.